ExtraHorizon/javascript-sdk/README.md

 - [Templates][templates]: The template service manages templates used to build emails.
 It can be used to retrieve, create, update or delete templates as well as resolving them.
 - [Mail][mail]: Provides mail functionality for other services.
 - [Configuration][configuration]: Provides storage for custom configuration objects.
 On different levels (general, groups, users, links between groups and users).
+- [Dispatchers][dispatchers]: Configure actions that need to be invoked when a specific event is/was triggered.

 ## Getting started